ylansegal/franklin/README.md

     :url: http://sdpl.lib.overdrive.com
 ```

 There needs to be a minimum of one library, but there is no maximum.
 The `name` can be anything and will be included when the search results are presented.
 The `url` should point to the domain of the public library.
-It can be obtained by visiting Overdrive's site for each library, copying the url and striping everything after the domain name.
+It can be obtained by visiting Overdrive's site for each library, copying the url and stripping everything after the domain name.

 ## Usage